-- In the Veeam Master Agent Settings window, click Apply.
+- In the Management Agent Settings window, click Apply.

-- In the displayed window, click Yes to restart the management agent.
+- In the Management Agent window, click Restart to restart the management agent and apply connection settings.

 - Wait for the agent to connect to Veeam Availability Console.

-When the agent connects to Veeam Availability Console, the status in the Veeam Master Agent Settings window will be displayed as Connected.
+When the agent connects to Veeam Availability Console, the status in the Management Agent Settings window will be displayed as Connected.
 The agent icon in the icon tray will turn blue.